 To investigate other options, they turned to UPLTV, an AI-powered ad mediation platform.
 Rather than serving the same ads to every customer, they implemented rewarded video ads, but they also used A/B testing to understand their most valuable users and the likelihood that specific audiences would engage with advertisements.

 What were the outcomes?
 Puzzledom could increase its ad revenue by a whopping 50%.

 Do you want to boost sluggish engagement or attract new users?
 Consider a special event, a one-time offer of free play, extra coins, or one-of-a-kind challenges.

 Every few weeks, for example, Harry Potter Wizards Unite offers special challenges for players to complete specific tasks to earn free coins, items to brew potions, and other bonuses.

 Special events, and increasing engagement, can also increase downloads, as Monument Valley discovered during their iOS Free Week in 2015.

 The gaming app was downloaded more than 8 million times in a single week because of the special event.

-As previously stated, special events can be extremely effective in increasing engagement and revenue.
+As previously stated, special events can be extremely effective in increasing game app revenue and engagement.
 They can, however, be taxing on your marketing team and developers to keep your website or app up with all the related content updates.
 If that’s the case, consider a headless content management system (CMS).

 Telltale Games, the creators of Minecraft: Story Mode and The Walking Dead Series, faced the difficult task of managing rapid growth.
-It was difficult to keep up with actual development tasks while developers were handling constant marketing updates, such as adding new content as new game elements release.
+It was difficult to keep up with actual development tasks while developers were handling constant marketing updates, such as adding new content as new game elements were released.